owingit/owingit.github.io/_posts/2020-02-23-a-cloudspotting-tale.md

 Aster pauses to consider this.
 He looks around the smoky dorm room: it’s around 2:30 on a Sunday night and the two of them have been hard at work on a few grams of marijuana for the past few hours, until Aster started storytelling.
 Jordan is sitting on his bed with his back straight against the wall, legs crossed, eyes closed, the almost perfect picture of calm.
 When Aster considered how ridiculous he looked, standing in the middle of the room in his plaid flannel pajama pants and penguin-themed knit hat, he felt the threads of the story he had been weaving begin to waver on the edges of his vision.

-"Sure, I’ve heard about Zeno, but that‘s irrelevant! "says Aster, "The point of a paradox, dude, is to confuse people, not to describe the way the world works.“ He throws his friend a look and moves to continue with the story.
+"Sure, I’ve heard about Zeno, but that‘s irrelevant!" says Aster.
+"The point of a paradox, dude, is to confuse people, not to describe the way the world works."
+He throws his friend a look and moves to continue with the story.

 But Jordan interrupts again.
 "Nah, mate.
 Just listen.
 A paradox is supposed to make you think, to pause for a second and really examine what’s being said.
 Think about Zeno’s dichotomy paradox: that which is in motion must reach its halfway stage before reaching its goal."
 Jordan opens his eyes to look at Aster.
 "That means he could never have hit the ground, and the morning is saved."